WojciechMatuszewski/programming-notes/web/css-for-js-devs.md

 - As is the case with flexbox, **`display: grid` on the parent affects CHILDREN AND NOT THE PARENT!**.

+- The CSS Grid interacts with `position: absolute`.

+  - **If you set the `position:relative` on the grid, the children with `position: absolute` will be contained to a given grid cell**.
+Pretty neat!

+    - You can **use this to move the element outside of its designed grid-area**.

 ### Grid construction

 - **Unlike `flexbox`** the **size you give each column/row are HARD limits, not suggestions** (the difference between `flex-basis` and `width`, remember that `flex-basis` always wins!).